 A requirement should only be able to be interpreted in one way.
-Requirements that are ambiguous can lead a project to be delayed, over budget or have the wrong functionality or behavior.
-Enterprise Architect can assist with ambiguity by allowing analysts to make comments about the requirements using the Element Discussion facility.
+Requirements that are ambiguous can lead to a project being delayed, over budget or having the wrong functionality or behavior.
+Enterprise Architect can assist with ambiguity by helping analysts to record comments about the requirements, using the Element Discussion facility.